 My teaching is consistently appraised by Bath and North East Somerset Music Service and by Wiltshire Music Service as “Outstanding” and “Excellent” across a range of Teaching and Learning criteria.
 Pupils thrive making exceptionally good progress in a high quality, independent learning environment.
 The appraisals highlight a very high level of subject understanding in music theory and performance and that modelling comes from a “clearly inspirational musician”.

 My teaching mission is to provide every pupil with the skills and techniques to play the instrument, learn to read notation, develop aural skills, improvise, explore their own expression and ultimately realise their musical voice creatively and expressively.
-My teaching method combines the ideologies of Dalcroze, James Froseth, and Paul Harris’ Simultaneous Teaching approach with over 17 years of high quality CPD training.
+My teaching method combines the ideologies of Dalcroze, James Froseth, and Paul Harris’ Simultaneous Teaching approach with over 23 years of experience and high quality CPD training from the Music Services to which I belonged.
 It is in constant evolution.

 Music Time Club specifically focuses on developing skills in pulse, rhythm and pitch through musical games and practical activities on percussion instruments, recorders and using the voice.
 These skills are first taught aurally and developed through to reading notation.
 The longer term goal is to move pupils onto a recorder and then introduce the family of musical instruments.